 If your old employer has not withdrawn your H1B yet, you can go back into H-1B status by starting work for your old employer again.

-You can re-file h1B transfer but, you cannot start working as your current status is “Out of status’ after denial.
+You can re-file h1B transfer but you cannot start working as your current status is “Out of status’ after denial.

-If you did not receive new i94, it means you’ll need to leave the US, obtain an H-1B visa stamp abroad, and then re-enter the US.
+If you did not receive a new i94, it means you’ll need to leave the US, obtain an H-1B visa stamp abroad, and then re-enter the US.

 #2 With New i-94